How to manage access authentication#

 ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN=basicauth ALDRYN_SSO_BASICAUTH_USER=<username> ALDRYN_SSO_BASICAUTH_PASSWORD=<password>

-Those values can be set independently for test/live servers in the Environment Variables settings for each project.
+Those values can be set independently for test/live servers in the Environment Variables settings for each application.

 See Basic access authentication for more.